jbilcke-hf/ai-comic-factory/README.md

 # AI Comic Factory

-*(note: the website "aicomicfactory.com" is not affiliated with the AI Comic Factory project, nor it is created or maintained by the AI Comic Factory team.
-If you see their website has an issue, please contact them directly)*
+Last release: AI Comic Factory 1.2

+The AI Comic Factory will soon have an official website: [aicomicfactory.app](https://aicomicfactory.app)

+For more information about my other projects please check [linktr.ee/FLNGR](https://linktr.ee/FLNGR).

 ## Running the project at home